BitKan (KAN) Price Tops $0.0022

 Buying and Selling BitKan

-It is usually not presently possible to buy alternative cryptocurrencies such as BitKan directly using US dollars.
-Investors seeking to trade BitKan should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitKan using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as BitKan directly using U.S. dollars.
+Investors seeking to acquire BitKan should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy BitKan using one of the exchanges listed above.

 Receive News & Updates for BitKan Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitKan and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.